 Built-in commenting, editing, and sharing

-In Figma design tool, you can create a team and select what each team member can do with your projects: either only view them or edit them as well.
+With Figma, you can create a team and select what each team member has permission to do with your projects: either view or view and edit as well.
 You can also watch how team members update or change the design in real time.

 Your team can leave feedback or discuss any element of the project right in the working area and pin it anywhere on the canvas, just like in Google Docs.
 To leave your comments, choose the speech bubble in the upper menu, click on the element you would like to comment, and write your feedback.